 Building Your Program

-Security awareness programs are important because they reinforce that security is the responsibility of everyone in a business, not just that of a security or IT team.
+Security awareness programs are important because they reinforce the fact that security is the responsibility of everyone in a business, not just that of a security or IT team.

 The first line of defence in any security stance is your controls: “How we enforce security ‘best practices’ and prevent successful compromise”

-Breaches of your systems can include loss or misuse of portable storage devices with your organisation’s data, computer log evidence of unapproved downloads, or access or use of data by unauthorised persons.
+Breaches of your systems can include loss or misuse of portable storage devices with your organisation’s data.
+As well as computer log evidence of unapproved downloads, or access or use of data by unauthorised persons.

 The second line of defence is detection: “How we can catch attacks or attempted breaches, or how we know whether our controls are working.”

-Antivirus software plays a very important role in keeping your organisation’s devices safe and secure from malicious threats and vulnerabilities.
+Antivirus software plays a very important role in keeping your organisation’s devices safe because it secures from malicious threats and vulnerabilities.